mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 $$
 P(3) = \frac{1}{2\cdot 3} \left(\frac{r_m}{\gamma_m} \right)^3 P(0).
 $$
-Deducing the pattern from these examples, we can see that for any $m$ we have
+Deducing the pattern from these examples, we can see that for any $m$, we have
 $$
 P(m) = P(0) \frac{\left( \frac{r_m}{\gamma_m}\right)^m}{m!}.
 $$